CN3ves/DataScienceNotes/pages/python.md

 ## Repeat (Iteration)
 The real power and the real benefit of computers comes when a series of steps needs to be repeated.
 This repeating code is called a loop or iteration.
 Loop blocks define parts of the code where a repetitive task is required.
 In Python, there are two keywords to define a loop: the **while** keyword and the **for** keyword. .
 A loop is created similarly to a conditional step, starting with the key work, follwed by and expression and a colon (:) which marks the beggining of indented code.

+In programming, a loop is a construct that allows you to repeat a set of instructions a specific number of times, or until a specific condition is true.
+Loops give us a way to write a set of behavior once and then apply that behavior to each item in these collections or apply it a certain number of times.
+This is a valuable tool to have in our problem solving kit.

 ### Indefinite loops

 The **while** loop functions like an if statement where it evaluates a conditional statment.
 As for conditional steps, if the statment evaluetes to *True*, the indented code is run, if it evalutates to *False* it is skipped.
 However, once the loop ends (de-indented code), the program goes back and re-evaluates the conditional statement, instead of terminating the while block, reapeating the code until the conditional evaluates to *False*.
 Indefinitife loops do not define the number of iterations to do at their start, depending solely on the evaluation of the conditional statment.
 If this statment neve evaluates to *False*, then the loop does not terminat.
 This is an **infinite loop**, which will run forever blocking (crashing) program until it is forced to quit.
 To prevent this from happening, **iteration variables** are used to ensure that the loop will evaluate to false.
 These are variables that change with each iteration (repetition) of a loop.
 Iteration variables are used to control how long the iterations run and when the iterations stop, often corresponding to a sequence of numbers (count down to end).
 So an infinite loop is generally generated when the iteration vriable is not set up (updating) correctly.
 As opposed to the the infinite loops,